Manisha055/School-Administration-In-Django/README.md

 # School-Administration-In-Django

-School Adminstration using  Class-Based-view.
-Which is Advanced Topic in Django CBV Means Were You can Working With Views like ListView,CreateView,DetailView,DeleteView,UpdateView.
+School Adminstration using  Class-Based-view🔥

+Which is Advanced Topic in Django

+CBV Means Were You can Work With Views like

+👇

+ListView,CreateView,DetailView,DeleteView,UpdateView.